AnthonyLePorte/weather-fetcher/README.md

 # weather
-# Shows the weather and temperature for city
+# Shows the weather and temperature for selected city